Divine Freedom

 1. The Leibniz-Clarke Correspondence and the Principle of Sufficient Reason

 Clarke and Leibniz agreed that human reason can demonstrate that there necessarily exists an essentially omnipotent, omniscient, perfectly good being who has freely created the world.
 But their accounts of divine freedom were profoundly different.
 It is helpful, therefore, to highlight their differences over divine freedom and to consider whether either conception of divine freedom can be reconciled with the absolute perfection of the creator.
-Thecentral issue is whether either conception of divine freedom can be fully reconciled with the requirement imposed by God's perfect goodness, (in Clarke's words) “the necessity of always doing what is best.”
+The central issue is whether either conception of divine freedom can be fully reconciled with the requirement imposed by God’s perfect goodness, or as Clarke describes it, “the necessity of always doing what is best.”

 There is no similitude between a balance being moved by weights or impulse, and a mind moving itself, or acting upon the view of certain motives.
 The difference is, that the one is entirely passive; which is being subject to absolute necessity: the other not only is acted upon, but acts also; which is the essence of liberty (L-C, 97).